adnewdebebe/amharic-tutor-springboot-thymeleaf-gemini-ai/README.md

             }
        ]

-5) The Postman collection in this project contains all the API endpoints listed above.
+5) The Postman collection in this project contains all the REST API endpoints listed above.
    - The Postman collection can be found in the (docs/amharic-tutor-springboot-thymeleaf-gemini-ai.postman_collection.json) file.
    - Import the collection into Postman to test the REST API endpoints.